xsf/xmpp-providers-website/content/faq.md

 A provider's service is seen as *professionally hosted* if it has a good internet connection speed, an uninterruptible power supply, access protection and regular backups.
 That is usually the case if the service is hosted in a data center.

+### Green Hosting

+[thegreenwebfoundation.org](https://www.thegreenwebfoundation.org/) offers a [Green Web Check](https://www.thegreenwebfoundation.org/green-web-check/) which enables you to check if your provider's servers run on green energy.
+Please note that we use the provider's XMPP host for checking, which might differ from the provider's public internet address.

 ### Client-to-Server

 The *client-to-server (C2S)* connection is used for the communication between your app and your provider.